The equation for a healthy relationship and how to tell if you’re in one or ready for one.

-But once the excitement of this new relationship wears off, where do you two stand?
+But once the excitement of this new relationship wears off, where do you two stands?
 Do you agree on the big things?
 Faith?
 Family?
 How you want to live your life?
-Ask yourself that, and be honest with the answer.
+Ask yourself that and be honest with the answer.

 Of course, communication is key, but I’m not talking about word vomiting because you feel entitled to hash out every rational or irrational thought you’re having.
 Your significant other isn’t a sounding board for your insecurities.
 I learned that the hard way.

 There is a right and wrong way to communicate.
 You must learn to communicate with your partner in a way that resonates with him or her.
 You can talk about how you’re feeling all day long, but if the other party interprets the message or tone wrong, you will get absolutely nowhere.
 If you’re confused about why you’re having the same conversation time and time again, ASK QUESTIONS.
 The best thing I learned during a relationship-building course at church was during discussions or arguments, ask the other person what they heard from you.
 It seems cheesy, and both he and I laughed through it (probably not great because the other couples were in marriage crisis mode and we were in the honeymoon phase), but it worked.

 I highly recommend reading the book, The Five Love Languages by Gary Chapman.
 It will give you a better understanding of how that person feels loved and better insight into their communication style because of how they love.
 It creates awareness of each other’s needs.

 It’s imperative that both of you feel comfortable and confident enough that the conversations you two have will only build more respect and understanding for one another.
 If you have bottled up feelings or resort to harsh tones, it will only build resentment and likely ruin your communication because one, or both of you, will emotionally shut down.